skat/emcs-b2b-ws-test-data/README.md

 ### Validating all sample documents

 Assumes  `xmllint` tool has been installed.
-Then run:
+Then run the `validate.sh` script:

 ```
 $ ./validate.sh